Quick Summary

 Can I book a taxi for 7–8 passengers?

 Yes, you can easily book larger vehicles such as MPVs (7 seaters) or 8-seater minibuses.
 These are ideal for families, groups, or travellers with extra luggage.
+For larger groups our 12-seater minibus hire service is also available.
 All vehicles come with professional drivers and fixed pricing, so you know the total cost in advance.

 What if my flight is delayed?

-If you’re travelling from Luton Airport to Birmingham, your driver will monitor your flight in real time.
+If you're travelling from Luton Airport to Birmingham, your driver will monitor your flight in real time.
 Any delays are automatically accounted for, and your pickup time is adjusted accordingly at no extra cost.
-You’ll also receive complimentary waiting time after landing, giving you enough time to clear the airport without stress.
+You'll also receive 30 minutes complimentary waiting time from actual landing, giving you enough time to clear the airport without stress.

 Summary: Getting the Best Value